developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 ## Overview

 Barcode Input options specify the device hardware to use for scanning and the decoders to be applied on the acquired data before sending it for processing.
-Decoders included with DataWedge are explained below. **DataWedge also provides audio and other feedback to alert the user of scanning results and barcode type.
+Decoders supported by DataWedge are explained below,  including commonly used decoders: Code39, Code128, Datamatrix, DotCode, EAN13, OCR A, OCR B, PDF417, QRCode, UPCA, and UPCE. **DataWedge also provides audio and other feedback to alert the user of scanning results and barcode type.
 See the [Scanner Parameters](#scanparams) section for more information**.

 Barcode Input is used to specify: